-While iron, vitamin c, and beta carotene are all essential nutrients that we cannot function without, a combination of these vitamins and minerals at the same time can have an additive effect on iron absorption.
-Do your best to get your vitamin C and beta carotene AWAY from iron ingestion.
+While iron, vitamin C, and beta carotene are all essential nutrients that we cannot function without, a combination of these vitamins and minerals at the same time can have an additive effect on iron absorption.

 The following nutrients specifically reduce iron absorption from meals.

-Whether from food or from a supplement, please include these health enhancing and life-saving nutrients a major part of your diet and supplement regimen:
+Whether from food or from a supplement, you may wish to include these health-enhancing and life-saving nutrients in your diet and supplement regimen:

-If you have hemochromatosis, be sure to check with your doctor prior to starting any supplement, diet, or exercise routine.
+If you have hemochromatosis, be sure to check with your doctor before starting any supplement, diet, or exercise routine.

 A Diet Helpful for Hemochromatosis

-Recall, hemochromatosis is a genetic condition of too much iron absorption.
+Recall, hereditary hemochromatosis is a genetic condition of too much iron absorption.

 A proper hemochromatosis diet, as a result, is often based upon other nutrient factors that enhance or diminish the uptake of iron by the body.